top of page

 The noun 'laceration' has its etymological roots in the Latin word 'laceratio,' which means 'a tearing' or 'to tear.'
 'Laceration' is used to describe a tear or cut in the skin or soft tissue, typically caused by blunt force trauma or a sharp object.
 The term embodies the concept of tissue being forcibly torn apart, emphasizing the often painful and damaging nature of such injuries.
 'Laceration' reflects the recognition of the physical trauma that can result from accidents or incidents, underscoring the importance of prompt medical attention and wound care to prevent infection and promote healing.
 It serves as a reminder of the vulnerability of the human body and the need for caution and safety measures in various activities and environments.

-Quiz: Find the meaning of the noun laceration:
+Find the correct meaning of the noun laceration:

 Try Again!